 But of course with real friends and close family members, sharing good news with them is fine.
 They actually want to see us happy.
 Those other people, probably not so much.

 I’m also saving a ton of time not being on Facebook.
 You can look no further for proof than this article I’ve devoted my time to writing.
-If I had Facebook, I’d be constantly checking if my status got any likes or what was the latest ridiculous thing somebody said.
+If I had Facebook, I’d be constantly checking if my status got any likes.
+Reading the latest ridiculous thing somebody said.

 And I’d be trying to think of the next witty or deep status update to type and get some likes and feel good about myself.